Savoy Theatre, Glace Bay: The Savoy Theatre today

 Since then, the Savoy has provided a wide variety of culture entertainment.
 Over 40,000 people attend performances at the Savoy Theatre each year.

 “The Savoy has been providing entertainment for Cape Breton for 90 years which is a big milestone,” says Pam Leader, executive director of Glace Bay's Savoy Theatre.
 “There aren't many other theatres this old - the Imperial in St. John may be 100 - the Savoy is definitely one of the oldest live theatre venues in Canada and we're still going strong.”

-The Savoy stage has been graced by a virtual Who's Who of Cape Breton and Canadian talent, including Rita MacNeil, The Rankin Family, The Barra MacNeils, Ashley MacIssac, The White Stripes, The Barenaked Ladies, k.d. lang, Mr. Dressup, Sarah McLaughlin, The Royal Winnipeg Ballet, Blue Rodeo, Liona Boyd, Harry Chapin, Melissa Etheridge, Serena Ryder, Leonard Cohen, and hundreds of others.
+The Savoy stage has been graced by many Cape Breton and Canadian talents, including Rita MacNeil, The Rankin Family, The Barra MacNeils, Ashley MacIsaac, The White Stripes, The Barenaked Ladies, k.d. lang, Mr. Dressup, Sarah McLachlan, The Royal Winnipeg Ballet, Blue Rodeo,Liona Boyd, Harry Chapin, Melissa Etheridge, Serena Ryder, Leonard Cohen, and hundreds of others.

 Recent concerts have included performances by Johnny Reid, Brett Kissel, Jeremy Dutcher, Raine Maida and Chantal Kreviazuk, as well as Johnny Reid's new musical Maggie.